xavierjefferson/Hangfire.EntityFramework/README.md

         OracleClient9Managed = 18,
     }
 ```
 The enumeration values correspond to the list of providers NHibernate supports.
-When you instantiate a provider, you'll pass the best enumeration value to the FluentNHibernateStorageFactory.For method, along with your connection string.
+When you instantiate a provider, you'll pass the best enumeration value to the EntityFrameworkStorageFactory.For method, along with your connection string.
 I wrote it this way so you don't have to be concerned with the underlying implementation details for the various providers, which can be a little messy.

 ### MS Sql Server
 You'll note that four versions of SQL Server are in the enumeration, and these directly correlate to NHibernate's built-in storage provider set.
 This implementation was tested against only MS Sql Server 2012 and 2008.
 If you're using MS SQL Server 2000 (*and I sincerely hope you're not*), you may have a rough time because the database does not support strings longer than 8000 characters.